'Call It A Forced Retirement': Popular TV Weatherman Issues Emotional Farewell

 Over the summer, Verizon announced it would be shuttering the local news channel in the Hudson Valley in November, opting not to renew its contract with RNN in Rye Brook.

-Among those to lose their job is popular meteorologist Joe Rao, who penned a heartfelt tribute on Facebook in announcing his final day at FiOS1 News, ending this week.
+Among those to lose their job is popular meteorologist Joe Rao, a Putnam resident who penned a heartfelt tribute on Facebook in announcing his final day at FiOS1 News, ending this week.

 "'WE’LL MEET AGAIN' -- Well . . . a sad day for me career-wise, as today is the final day for FiOS1 News.
 And with it, what might very well be my final day as a broadcast meteorologist.